For the full Language Policy, please click here!

 At LISA, students who have German as their academic language, are prepared for the Matura (österreichische Reifeprüfung) and the IB Diploma.
 Students who have English or a different academic language other than German (e.g. Chinese) will be prepared exclusevely for the IB Diploma.
 Therefore, all LISA students are required to have an academic language upon joining the school.
 The academic language is the language, which is the strongest language spoken and written by the student.
 Often, this is the language of instruction of the primary school.

-The Matura and IB Diploma Program make a clear distinction between the academic language (Language A) and the foreign language (Language B).
-The academic language must therefore be either German or English.
-Students who neither have German nor English as their academic language, under certain circumstances, might be considered, for the mother tongue program.
+The Matura and IB Diploma Programme make a clear distinction between the academic language (Language A) and the foreign language (Language B).
+The academic language must therefore be either German, English, or one of the recognized IB Mother-Tongue languages.

 Foreign language / Language B

-The Matura as well as the IB Diploma Program require students to choose one academic language and one or two foreign languages.
-At LISA two academic languages are not possible, since the curricula of the academic language and the foreign language programs differ significantly.
+The Matura as well as the IB Diploma Programme require students to choose one academic language and one or two foreign languages.
+At LISA two academic languages are not possible, since the curricula of the academic language and the foreign language programmes differ significantly.
 Please note, that in order to sit the Austrian Matura exams, the first academic language must be German.

 Language and University Application